mebusy/notes/dev_notes/workingTips.md

  - `-s`  timeout, default is 30sec
  - `-r`  Don't exit on socket receive errors.
  - `-k`  Use HTTP KeepAlive feature
+    - caution: not work with nodejs. it is a bug of ab , since ab is a http 1.0 client.
+You should add extra `-H "TE: chunked"`